bmd007/FoodHub/README.md

     Help yourself and your community

 ## NeighbourFood
-    Other a course or two of advertised foods for tomorrow Pay in advance, less than eating out
+    Order a course or two of the advertised foods for tomorrow Pay in advance, less than eating out
     Get your home made food from your neighbours
     Help yourself and your community